Jgray353/MechaCar_Statistical_Analysis/README.md

 The purpose of this analysis is use linear regression in R to determine which variables/coeffiecients have the biggest non random impact on fuel efficiency (MPG) for the MechaCar.

-* The variables/coefficients which provided a non-random amount of variance to the mpg values in the dataset are vehicle length and ground clearance.
+* The variables/coefficients which provided a non-random amount of variance to the MPG values in the dataset are vehicle length and ground clearance.
 We see this reflected in the p-value scores for each variable as they’re both below the significance level of .05.
 Conversely, we see vehicle weight, spoiler angle, and AWD (all wheel drive) all have p-values above .05, which indicates they’ve provided random amounts of variance to the dataset.

 * The slope of the linear model is not considered to be zero, as the p-value of 5.35x10-11 is lower than even an extreme level of significance.
 Thus the null hypothesis must be rejected.
-This means that the relationship between our variables and the miles per gallon is subject to more than random chance.
+This means the relationship between our variables and the fuel efficiency is subject to more than random chance.

-* Relatively speaking, this linear regression model does predict mpg of MechaCar prototypes effectively.
+* Relatively speaking, this linear regression model does predict MPG of MechaCar prototypes effectively.
 This linear model has an r-squared value of 0.7149, which means that approximately 71% of all mpg predictions will be determined by this model.

 <img width="550" alt="Deliverable_1_Challenge15" src="https://user-images.githubusercontent.com/90881705/150242138-38252e5b-185e-46af-88a4-f3a48a24f7cc.png">